Cherol08/task-manager/README.md

-# Task Manager
+# Python Task Manager

-This program manages a group of users as well as the user's tasks.
+This python program manages a group of users and their tasks.

 It stores
 * User's login details